enphnt/resalert/README.md

  2. Connect the USB hub
  3. Connect the USB keyboard and mouse via the hub
  4. Connect the USB wifi adapter or router
 5. Power on the display
- 6. Lastly, insert microUSB to power on the device to start the device
+6. Insert microUSB to power on the device to start the device

+### Setup the Breadboard
+1. Connect the breakout board using Pi Cobbler.
+2. Connect LED lights to the breadboard.
+  	1. Connect pin 25 to breadboard using mare-to-female jumper wire.
+  	2. Connect ground pin to negative power bus on breadboard using male-to-female jumper wire.
+  	3. Connect the LED.
+  		1. Anode side to the same channel as the pin 25 jumper wire.
+  		2. Cathose side to ground power bus.
+	4. Repease these steps connecting pin 18 to the other LED
+3. Connect the push button switch.
+	1. Insert the push button switch to straddle the middle channel of the breadboard.
+	2. Connect pin 24 to a top terminal for the push button.
+	3. Connect positive power bus to 3v3 pin (Do not use 5V pin.
+This will damage the device).
+	4. Connect the power bus to one of the top terminals for the push button.
+	5. Using the 10K resistor, connect ground rail to the input side of the push button.

 ###  3 - Setup the Pi Software
 1. Follow the on screen setup instructions for OS setup.
 Ensure SSH is enabled.